russellmcdonell/verify_Australian_Addresses/Postcodes/README.md

 Has the Antartic bases with **no latitude/longitude** and the **State is TAS**
 File: geocoded_postcode_file_pc004_18012021.csv

+geonames.org
+Licensed under a Creative Commons Attribution 4.0 License [you give credit to geonames (a link on your website to www.geonames.org is ok) see http://creativecommons.org/licenses/by/3.0/]
+Has data for "non-suburb postcodes" such a 0821 - which is just P.O.
+Boxes with latitude/longitude Has 'OT' places like Norfolk Island/Chrismas island with latitude/longitude but the **State is nearest mainland state**
+Has the Antartic bases, but **latiude/longitude is the delivery point in Hobart** and the **State is TAS**
+File: AU.txt

 matthewproctor.com/australian_postcodes or github.com/mtthewproctor/australianpostcodes
 Free (Buy him a coffee)
 Includes SA4 and SA3 data (no SA1 or LGA)